 Have you ever thought about what you’re going to do with your business in the future?
 Do you have a plan on how you would exit your business?

-We've got Cameron McMillan from Creating Succession and Right Hand Advisors.
+Cameron McMillan from Creating Succession and Right Hand Advisors joined Josh to discuss exactly that.
 He has more than 25 years of experience in the banking and financial sector, and he specialises in evaluating business performance and identifying improvement areas in various industries.
-Today, he’s here to talk to us about succession planning.

 Get started in building a repeatable business system so your business no longer relies on you and you can have more time.
 Let’s talk!